jackokerman/discogs-dj/README.md

-# webpack-express-boilerplate
+# react-discogs-dj
-React app that let's you manage discogs tracks for djing
+React app that let's you manage discogs tracks for djing.